Strouts/OnTheGo/README.md

 # OnTheGo
-An robust office utility application.
+An robust daily use office/workplace utility application for smoothening hierarchical approval system.